repowiserepowise

 • and risk signals.

-Repowise exposes those through MCP so an agent can ask, “What is most likely to break if I change this file?”
+repowise exposes those through MCP so an agent can ask, “What is most likely to break if I change this file?”
 That is a better question than “What files mention this symbol?”

 FAQ